-In theory, God's joy should exceed any other joy of the world.
-In reality, this is also true if you know God or are in union with him.
-This is because God plants the joy in the heart, rewarding the soul; while the joys of the world remain at the physical or cerebral level, feeding mostly the ego.
+God's joy surpasses any joy of the world.
+This is because God plants the joy in the heart, rewarding the soul, while the joys of the world remain at the physical or cerebral level, feeding mostly the ego.

 At the beginning of Mass this morning, a great calm came over me and the Lord made me see that everything he gives us is good.
 I accepted that with my whole heart.
 Matthew 6.26 comes to mind: "Look at the birds in the sky; they do not sow or reap, they gather nothing into barns, yet your heavenly Father feeds them.
 Are not you more important than they?"